New Travel Requirement for American Tourists Visiting Europe Set for 2025

 A new electronic travel information and authorization system (ETIAS) is set to begin in May, although an exact date has yet to be announced, according to the ETIAS website.

-Once the program comes into force, 1.4 billion people from more than 60 visa-exempt nations, including the United States, must complete the travel pre-screening and receive approval before reaching European immigration.
+Once the program comes into effect, 1.4 billion people from more than 60 visa-exempt nations, including the United States, must complete the travel pre-screening and receive approval before reaching European immigration.

-After receiving the ETIAS approval, it will be digitally linked to the traveler’s passport and is valid for either three years or until the passport’s expiration date, whichever comes first.
+ETIAS approval will be digitally linked to the traveler’s passport and will be valid for three years or until the passport’s expiration date, whichever comes first.

 Tourists who wait until after making travel arrangements to apply for the visa risk costly delays and may be turned away by airlines or immigration authorities in 30 participating countries.

-Presently, the ETIAS is good for multiple entries over three years.
+The ETIAS will be good for multiple entries over three years, according to current guidelines.

-American tourists can travel up to 90 days over six months inside what’s known as the Schengen Area.
-That’s an internal “border-free” zone that includes 29 member states in Europe, Iceland, and Nordic countries.
+American tourists will be able to travel up to 90 days over six months inside what’s known as the Schengen Area—an internal “border-free” zone that includes 29 member states in Europe, Iceland, and Nordic countries.
+Pending Schengen Area member Cyprus is also participating in the ETIAS.

-The cost of obtaining an ETIAS authorization will be around $8.
+The cost of obtaining an ETIAS authorization will be about $8.

-Applicants under 18 and over 70 will not be charged a fee.
+Applicants younger than 18 or older than 70 will not be charged a fee.

 Additionally, the form will request information about travel plans, any criminal convictions, and whether the applicant has ever been deported.